developer-rishiy/panel/README.md

 Edit the `config.json` file in the root directory to set up the application settings including the database connection and port.

 ## Usage
-Navigate to `http://localhost:<port>` to access the Skyport Panel.
+Navigate to `http://localhost:<port>` to access the DiveDeck Panel.
 Log in with your user credentials to manage and view instances.

 ## Contributing
 Contributions are welcome.
 Please fork the repository and submit pull requests with your proposed changes.